talaripavan/J-Assignment-AI/README.md

 ### Run All Tests

-To execute the automated test suite:
+To execute the test suite:

 ```bash
 cd J-Assignment-AI
 python -m test.test_agent
 ```

-This runs all tests to verify that the pipeline (Router → Classifier → Extractor → Auditor) works correctly.
+This runs all tests to verify that the pipeline (Router → Classifier → Extractor → Auditor).

 ---